-The Strong Mind, Strong Me Program is being offered to support children and their families in the Calgary area who have been impacted by the COVID-19 situation.
+The Strong Mind, Strong Me Program is being offered to support children and their families residing in Alberta who have been impacted by the COVID-19 situation.
 The intervention program is designed to support children and families who may be looking for support and strategies to successfully manage the COVID-19 situation.
 We recognize that these circumstances are impacting children and youth in many ways, and children may want to talk about their feelings or their situation with someone they can trust outside their home.
 Our graduate student clinicians are trained to provide counseling services to children and youth as part of their training in Psychology.

 The goals of the program are:

 - to provide support to children and youth who are struggling with social, emotional, and/or behavioural difficulties as a result of the COVID-19 situation;

 - to assist the participants to recognize, understand, and manage their feelings and behaviors related to COVID-19;